nukopy/latex-in-markdown-for-pandoc/README.md

 - [x] 1.
 Highlight LaTeX syntax in Markdown
   - [x] LaTeX in Markdown frontmatter written in YAML
   - [x] LaTeX in Markdown body
 - [ ] 2.
-Extend LSP support to LaTeX code in Markdown (hover documentation and go-to-definition).
+Extend LSP support to LaTeX code in Markdown (hover documentation and go-to-definition) or LaTeX Workshop integration.
   - [ ] LaTeX in Markdown frontmatter written in YAML
   - [ ] LaTeX in Markdown body